 The 1970s saw the rise of bell-bottom pants, the creation of video games and multiple political turmoils.
 It was a time of emerging cultures and new technological innovations.
-Along with the new advances came new faces into the Hollywood spotlight, including many beautiful women.
+And along with the new advances came new faces into the Hollywood spotlight, including many beautiful women.
 These women were hugely successful in the 1970s, but find out what they’re doing today.

 1. Linda Gray

 Linda Gray got her big break in a very unusual way.
-She portrayed Mrs. Robinson’s body double in “The Graduate”.
-That “performance” was good enough for her to land her own roles.
-Her breakthrough acting role came as Sue Ellen on “Dallas”, which she played from 1978-1991.
-She reprised her role in the show’s remake from 2012-2014.
-Her most recent on-screen appearance was in 2017, on 2 episodes of “Hand of God”.
+She portrayed Mrs. Robinson’s body double in The Graduate (1967) That “performance” was good enough for her to land her own roles.
+Her breakthrough acting role came as Sue Ellen on Dallas, which she played from 1978-1991.
+She reprised her role in the show’s continuation from 2012-2014.
+Her most recent on-screen appearance was in 2017, on two episodes of Hand of God.

 2. Pam Grier

 Pam Grier rose to fame by playing bold and assertive women, in early 1970s blaxploitation movies.
-She played roles in hit films such as “Coffy”, “Foxy Brown”, and “Sheba, Baby”.
-Since the 70s, her acting resume has continued to grow with roles in hit films such as “Foxy Brown”, “Man with the Iron Fists”, and “Mars Attacks!”
-She currently has roles in 3 movies that are in post-production which are expected to be completed soon.
+She played roles in hit films such as Coffy (1973), Foxy Brown (1974), and Sheba, Baby (1975).
+Since the 70s, her acting resume has continued to grow with roles in hit films such as Bill and Ted’s Bogus Journey (1991), Jackie Brown (1997), The Adventures of Pluto Nash (2002), The Man with the Iron Fists (2012) and Poms (2019).

 3. Goldie Hawn